 A TDM Agent MUST check the presence of a TDM file on the origin server before it starts scraping the content of the Web server.

-A TDM Agent will keep in cache the content of the TDM file, usually as an in-memory object, so that it can check its rules against every Web resource it fetches from the origin server.
+A TDM Agent must keep in cache the content of the TDM file, usually as an in-memory object, to optimize further processing.

 The format of policies defined in this specification is a profile of the Open Digital Rights Language 2.2 [ODRL].